xtuml/mc/doc/notes/9366_uniqueid_int.md

 5.1 `x2m`

-`attribute2attribute` in `x2m` was modified to allow the "unique" tag if the attribute is not a referential _OR_ the attribute is part of an identifier
+5.1.1 `attribute2attribute` in `x2m` was modified to allow the "unique" tag if the attribute is not a referential _OR_ the attribute is part of an identifier

+5.1.2 `attribute2attribute` in `x2m` was modified to get the right data type for normal referentials.
+With normal referentials, the data type is `same_as<Base_Attribute>` and the output data type is selected through R113.
+We do not want "MASLunique" to be propagated to attributes that are not truly unique (namely normal referential attributes).
+In the case where the data type on the other side of R113 is "MASLunique", the data type "integer" is selected instead.

 5.2 `m2x`